paul-hammant/tbd/content/5-min-overview/index.md

 * not show problems of incompatibility/undesirability that does not break the build

 Trunk Based Development is a branching model that reduces the distance to the max.

-## Always release ready

-Team doing are able to Trunk Based Development will at worst respond "give us one hour" when they were busy on day to day development activities, when the exec management visited and commanded "Competitor X has launched feature Y, go live now with what we have".
-And in an hour, they're going live with something just stabilized from the trunk.
-Perhaps they can do it in less than, an hour.
-The rule, is never break the build, and always be ready for that CIO commanded disruption to plans.

-There's a key concept here in that Trunk Based Development teams **exclusively** either [release directly from the trunk](/release-from-trunk/)
-(or a tag made on the trunk), or they make a [branch from the trunk for the specifically for the actually releasing](/branch-for-release/).
-Teams with a higher release cadence do the former, and those with a lower release cadence to the latter.

 ## What it is